How To Make Your Coloring Pages Look Better ( Make Them Look Realistic)

-Adult coloring books are a trendy way to relax and meditate on your day, they are effective enough for therapists use them for sessions.
+Adult coloring books are a trendy way to relax and meditate on your day, they are effective enough for therapists to use them for sessions.
 Although adult coloring books are considered meditative as adults we strive for perfection even while seeking stress relief.
-This article will give you some tips, tricks and techniques to begin you on that path.
+This article will give you some tips, tricks, and techniques to begin you on that path.

 By focusing on a single portion of the coloring page at a time you won’t find the task set in front of you overwhelming and you be able to become proficient in one skill set at a time.
 Gradually adding up skills will result in you becoming a well-rounded artist.
 Also, if you are not liking how your coloring page is turning out take a step away and come back to what you were doing.
 This allows your eyes to relax and if you come back to the page refreshed you will find yourself less fatigued and more skillful.
-Also, there is a lot to be said about evaluating your coloring page in a different light because time of day will effect how it looks.
+Also, there is a lot to be said about evaluating your coloring page in a different light because the time of day will affect how it looks.

 Getting Started

 Adult coloring books tend to be more complicated than children’s coloring books.
-They also usually contain higher quality paper.
-They contain detailed pages like mandalas, and swirling flowers.
+They also usually contain higher-quality paper.
+They contain detailed pages like mandalas and swirling flowers.
 Adults usually seek out more challenging tasks than what is presented by children’s coloring books.
 These tasks keep adult minds focused on something more simple than their mundane everyday.

 Supplies

 To get coloring you will need to find yourself something to color with.
 There are a lot of options out there for adult coloring books.
 You can get started coloring with makers, like Copic Alcohol markers.
-A lot of makers come with double sided tips to make your coloring experience as effective as possible.
+A lot of makers come with double-sided tips to make your coloring experience as effective as possible.
 However, keep in mind although alcohol markers are vivid they tend to bleed through paper.
 If you do use a marker always make sure to put another piece of paper behind what you are coloring to prevent marks on the surface behind it.

 If you want to avoid bleeding give colored pencils a try.
 They are the most popular coloring tool after all.
-You can also use other mediums like color pastels, crayons, and there is even watercolor pencils if you want a watercolor effect on your coloring page.
+You can also use other mediums like color pastels, and crayons, and there are even watercolor pencils if you want a watercolor effect on your coloring page.
 Watercolor pencils though you sometimes have to add water and if you do be careful of the amount of moisture on that page.

 Technique

 When coloring there is a way to approach how you move the medium of your choice on the paper.
-When you color you will feel compelled to color back in forth, like most of us remember doing as a child, however this technique causes those big bold strokes to stand out.
+When you color you will feel compelled to color back in forth, like most of us remember doing as a child, however, this technique causes those big bold strokes to stand out.
 You will see those strokes especially if you change directions while you are coloring.
 Most artists tend to change directions when they are getting close to the lines.
 So to avoid this try coloring in circles instead, or you can always use cross hatch if you prefer just go over what you have already colored but in the opposite direction.

 Blending Stump